sdgroeve/ionbot.quant/README.md

 ### TODO

- - Still many "no quantification" results.
+ - Still some "no quantification" results.
  - Currently, ionbot.quant only uses the first matches for quantification.
 Should be easy to add the co-eluting.